The Latest: Texas gov threatens to remove lawmakers who left state over Trump-backed redistricting

 Republican Texas Gov. Greg Abbott says he'll begin trying to remove Democratic lawmakers from office Monday if they don't return after dozens of them left the state in an attempt to block the adoption of redrawn U.S. House maps sought by President Donald Trump.

-The revolt by Democrats in the state House, many of whom fled Sunday to Illinois or New York, and Abbot’s threat ratcheted up a widening fight over congressional maps that began in Texas but expanded to include Democratic governors who have floated the possibility of rushing to redraw their own state’s maps in retaliation.
-But their options are limited.
+The revolt by Democrats in the state House — many of whom fled to Illinois or New York on Sunday — and Abbott's threat ratcheted up a widening fight over congressional maps.
+The conflict has expanded to include Democratic governors who are floating the possibility of redrawing their own state’s maps in retaliation.
+Their options are limited.

 Here's the latest: